RBH Home

 in Berkshire, Part 2: Birinus spreads the Word

-• King Cunegils of Wessex wanted to marry the daughter of King Oswald of Northumbria (up North).
-Oswald was very powerful and would help Cunegils in his war with Mercia, but he was a Christian.
-He wanted Cunegils to become a Christian too.
+• King Cynegils of Wessex wanted to marry the daughter of King Oswald of Northumbria (up North).
+Oswald was very powerful and would help Cynegils in his war with Mercia, but he was a Christian.
+He wanted Cynegils to become a Christian too.

-• Oswald visited Cunegils at Easthampstead.
+• Some people say Oswald visited Cynegils at Easthampstead.
 He stopped at Finchampstead and a spring miraculously appeared there when he wanted a drink!

 • Bishop Birinus came too.
-He baptised Cunegils at Fountains Garth and made him a Christian.
-The King of Wessex gave him the old Roman town of Dorchester-on-Thames in Oxfordshire to build a Cathedral.
+He baptised Cynegils and made him a Christian.
+Some people say this was at Fountains Garth in Easthampstead, but it was probably at Dorchester-on-Thames in Oxfordshire.
+The King of Wessex gave him this old Roman town so he could build a cathedral there.

 • There was a big party there and Birinus baptised lots of the Saxons in the Thames between Brightwell and Dorchester.